-Midlands Rural Housing produced a detailed investigation into the housing needs of Houghton on the Hill for HDC and identified a need for 11 open market homes and 14 affordable rentable homes in Houghton over the next 5 years for people with a local connection (Midlands Rural Housing: A Detailed Investigation into the Housing Needs of Houghton on the Hill, September 2015).
+Midlands Rural Housing produced a detailed investigation into the housing needs of Houghton on the Hill for HDC and identified a need for 11 open market homes and 14 affordable rented homes in Houghton over the next 5 years for people with a local connection (Midlands Rural Housing: A Detailed Investigation into the Housing Needs of Houghton on the Hill, September 2015).
+A number of indicators of current local housing requirements emerged from the community responses to Q8 and Q12 in Housing and Use of Land.
+Whilst not required to rank their responses, respondents consistently selected bungalows and houses in almost equal measure and showed preference for 2 and 3 bedroom properties, which is in line with the Harborough District Council's Planning Obligations Supplementary Planning Document, January 2017.
+Evidence comes from both the number of ticks awarded to each category and the additional comments expressed by respondents.